 - All staff working in dedicated sustainability roles are listed on the University's sustainability page.

 - All new staff are provided with HR Induction to Sustainability as well as additional Sustainability section is included in Handbook for teaching, research and professorial staff and Section 8 on Sustainability can be viewed here - Section 8 in Handbook for teaching, research and professorial staff .
 These both documents are available for all staff in Staff Zone.

 - We are committed to increasing our sustainability resources.
-We support summer internship opportunities for students to engage with sustainability.
+We support summer internship/volunteering opportunities for students to engage with sustainability.